deennyy/dotfiles/README.md

 And set the GTK themes in ```lxappearance```. **(set hinting style to slight and antialiasing to on if you stowed fonts)**

-Also change "alacritty" in openbox/rc.xml and obmenu-generator/config.pl if you want to use another terminal emulator.
+Also change "alacritty" in openbox/rc.xml and obmenu-generator/config.pl if you want to use another terminal.

 # zsh setup:
 Install ```zsh``` and ```zsh-syntax-highlighting``` and then run: